-Seven–time Global Volunteer Rene Moquin had a Global Volunteers “first” recently.
-He joined a team serving the students at Nguyen Binh Khiem School (NBK) in Hanoi, Vietnam.
-The Colorado retiree employed his acting and musical skills – challenging them to “dream of new possibilities.”
+Seven–time Global Volunteer and Colorado retiree Rene Moquin employed his legendary optimism and enthusiasm to captivate students at Nguyen Binh Khiem School (NBK) in Hanoi, Vietnam.
+Through skits, music and personal charm, he urges them to “dream of new possibilities.”
 In these journal entries, Rene reflects on his singular experience and offers personal insight to other new Vietnam volunteers.

 By Rene Moquin